FUZZFACED

 HARDWARE

-Typically the screws used for the Stratocasters were, initially, half-threaded screws with a cross section with a camber.
-Fender started to use full thread screws for the pickguard around 1958 and in about 1962 for the neck plate too.
+Initially, Stratocasters were usually fitted with half-threaded round head Phillips screws.
+In 1958, Fender started to use full threaded mounting screws for the pickguard and in ca. 1962 for the neck plate, too.

 Half-threaded screws were used on the neck plate until 1962 circa